By Harry S. Margolis

 - But also spend less than five months in Massachusetts—don't cut it too close.

 - Make sure your Social Security and other income gets deposited into an account with a Florida address.

 - Update your estate planning documents for Florida.

 - Get a Florida accountant.

-- And get your medical care with Florida physicans, dentists, therapists, chiropracters, etc.
+- And get your medical care with Florida physicians, dentists, therapists, chiropractors, etc.

 If you take all of these steps, it will be hard for the Massachusetts Department of Revenue to argue that you're a Massachusetts resident.
 You will have to decide (1) whether it's worth the trouble and (2) whether Massachusetts actually deserves your taxes if this is where you earned your income and raised your children.